prvtllc/cyberinternetlawyerbare/site/content/post/communications-decency-act.md

 As used in this section:

-> (1) Internet
+(1) Internet

-The term &#8220;Internet&#8221; means the international computer network of both Federal and non-Federal interoperable packet switched data networks.
+The term Internet means the international computer network of both Federal and non-Federal interoperable packet switched data networks.

-> (2) Interactive computer service
+(2) Interactive computer service

-The term &#8220;interactive computer service&#8221; means any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server including specifically a service or system that provides access to the Internet and such systems operated or services offered by libraries or educational institutions.
+The term interactive computer service means any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server including specifically a service or system that provides access to the Internet and such systems operated or services offered by libraries or educational institutions.

-> (3) Information content provider
+(3) Information content provider

-The term &#8220;information content provider&#8221; means any person or entity that is responsible, in whole or in part, for the creation or development of information provided through the Internet or any other interactive computer service.
+The term information content provider means any person or entity that is responsible, in whole or in part, for the creation or development of information provided through the Internet or any other interactive computer service.

-> (4) Access software provider
+(4) Access software provider

-The term &#8220;access software provider&#8221; means a provider of software (including client or server software), or enabling tools that do any one or more of the following:
+The term access software provider means a provider of software (including client or server software), or enabling tools that do any one or more of the following:

-> (A) filter, screen, allow, or disallow content;
+(A) filter, screen, allow, or disallow content;

->
-> (B) pick, choose, analyze, or digest content; or
+(B) pick, choose, analyze, or digest content; or

->
-> (C) transmit, receive, display, forward, cache, search, subset, organize, reorganize, or translate content
+(C) transmit, receive, display, forward, cache, search, subset, organize, reorganize, or translate content